Programming and Panels

-Hal-Con’s diverse programming line-up includes Fan-Run panels and workshops covering a huge range of topics, from Star Trek to swordplay!
-Each year, we invite attendees to pitch ideas for panels and workshops they’d like to present.
+Hal-Con’s diverse programming line-up includes Fan-Run panels, workshops, and demonstrations covering a huge range of topics, from Star Trek to swordplay!
+Each year, we invite attendees to pitch ideas for panels, workshops, and demonstrations they’d like to present.

-Apply to Present a Fan-Run Panel or Workshop
+Apply to Present a Fan-Run Panel, Workshop or Demo

 Do you have a special area of geek expertise?
-We invite you to apply to present either a fan-run panel or a workshop!
-Your panel could be a facilitated discussion or a presentation on a fandom-related topic of your choice, while a workshop might be a cosplay tutorial or skill demonstrations.
+We invite you to apply to present either a fan-run panel, a workshop, or a demonstration!
+Your panel could be a facilitated discussion or a presentation on a fandom-related topic of your choice, while a workshop might be a cosplay tutorial.
+Do you practice swordplay or a geeky sport?
+Show us!
 Do you have something extra-creative we haven’t thought of?
 Bring us your ideas and show us what you’ve got!

 - DC State of the Union